FernandoZnga/django-on-docker/README.md

 # For example: 'DJANGO_ALLOWED_HOSTS=localhost 127.0.0.1 [::1]'
 ALLOWED_HOSTS = os.environ.get("DJANGO_ALLOWED_HOSTS").split(" ")
 ```
-The "secrets" should be remains that way, SECRET, this variables should be included in the `.env.dev` file (root project folder).
+The "secrets" should be remains that way, SECRET,
+these variables should be included in the `.env.dev` file (root project folder).

 Folder structure by this point:
 ```text